 Help through federal programs

 If you need help with Original Medicare Part A and Part B costs, you should ask your local Medicare and Medicaid offices about Medicare Savings Programs.
 You may qualify for these programs if you have limited income and assets, either jointly with your spouse or by yourself if you are single.
 There are four separate programs, each with its own income and asset eligibility limit.
 They are the Qualified Medicare Beneficiary (QMB) program, the Specified Low-Income Medicare Beneficiary (SLMB) program, the Qualified Individual (QI) program, and the Qualified Disabled and Working Individual (QDWI) program.
 See our individual articles for each of these programs to determine if you meet eligibility requirements.
-Links

-If you need help with Medicare’s Part D prescription drug plan, you’ll want to see if you qualify for a federal program called Extra Help.
+If you need help with Medicare Part D prescription drug costs, you’ll want to see if you qualify for a federal program called Extra Help.
 This program is sometimes called the Part D low-income subsidy program, or LIS.
 However you refer to it, it is designed to mitigate the high cost of prescription drugs and some Part D plans by doing away with premiums, deductibles, and charging no more than $7.40 (in 2016) for each drug on a particular Part D plan.
 Extra Help qualification involves three tiers, which you can view in detail on our Extra Help page.
 Link.
 Costs vary on a sliding scale based on your qualifying tier.

-Help through state programs
+Getting help through state programs

 If you don’t meet the requirements for a Medicare Savings Program or the Extra Help program, you may be able to obtain assistance from a state-sponsored program.
 You should contact your local State Pharmaceutical Assistance Program (SPAP) and ask them about brand-name drug discounts and Patient Assistance Programs (PAP).
-Don’t forget to properly submit your out-of-pocket costs to Medicare, otherwise they will not count toward your total drug costs.
+Don’t forget to properly submit your out-of-pocket costs to Medicare, otherwise, they will not count toward your total drug costs.
 Ask a PAP representative or the administrator of your Medicare Part D plan about the proper procedure for your plan.

-You should also compare your Medicare Part D plan to other plans available in your local area to see if switching plans during the annual Open Enrollment period can either save you money or improve your coverage, or both.
+When getting help with Medicare costs, You should also compare your Medicare Part D plan to other plans available in your local area to see if switching plans during the annual Open Enrollment period can either save you money or improve your coverage, or both.